 According to the UK government’s Social Value in Government Procurement Consultation, social value refers to the wider financial and non-financial impacts of projects and programmes including the wellbeing of individuals, communities, social capital and the environment.
 The UK Public Services (Social Value) Act 2012 has placed social value as a key influence over policy and procurement decision makers.
 Challenging them to consider the social, economic and environmental benefits on the local economies they operate within.

 At Bloom we make it easier for public sector buyers to deliver on their social value goals and objectives through our marketplace.

 Social Value runs through the veins of our business, including our technology, policies and processes.
 This enables us to measure, manage and maximise the social value that we create as a business and offer our customers.

-Since the commencement of the NEPRO3 contract (01 September 2019) to date (31 March 2022), over 70% of projects in our marketplace have awarded to SMEs, enabling the public sector to drive significant growth back into the local economies in which they operate.
+Since the commencement of the NEPRO3 contract (01 September 2019) to date (31 December 2022), over 72% of projects in our marketplace have been awarded to SMEs, enabling the public sector to drive significant growth back into the local economies in which they operate.

-We have facilitated the award of 2,300+ projects to SME suppliers valued at more than £325 million.
+We have facilitated the award of over 2,900+ projects to SME suppliers valued at more than £403 million.

 This has enabled public sector buyers to set their social value goals and agenda for a project, whilst challenging tendering suppliers to demonstrate how they will add social value and support the delivery of the public sector buyer’s objectives.